-&lt;sup>15 Fund for Animals v.
+16 Fund for Animals v.
 Norton, 2003 U.S. Dist.
 LEXIS 22557 (D. D.C.
 December 16, 2003).

-&lt;sup>16 NPS denied the petition February 17, 2004, stating that given the differences among parks, "a service-wide directive to prohibit all forms of recreational snowmobile use in the National Park System is no longer warranted and ... with requirements for monitoring and increased use of newer technology snowmobiles, recreational uses can continue to be a part of the NPS winter experience.
+17 NPS denied the petition February 17, 2004, stating that given the differences among parks, "a service-wide directive to prohibit all forms of recreational snowmobile use in the National Park System is no longer warranted and ... with requirements for monitoring and increased use of newer technology snowmobiles, recreational uses can continue to be a part of the NPS winter experience.
 This will allow decisions to be made on a park-by-park basis, relying on the professional judgment of each park's staff.
 They will be able to consider the lessons from Yellowstone, such as the use of Best Available Technology requirements, guiding requirements, and adaptive management, as well as overall technological improvements and any other new information, and will then be able to determine whether any review or revision of their special regulations is needed."
 See "Snowmobile Use in the National Park System," Memorandum from Assistant Secretary for Fish and Wildlife and Parks to the Director, National Park Service, February 17, 2004, pp. 4-5.

-responded February 10, 2004, when Judge Clarence Brimmer issued a temporary restraining order against the Clinton rules and ordered the National Park Service to develop temporary rules for the remainder of the 2004 winter season.
+Court of Appeals January 13, 2004.
+Meanwhile, however, the same groups petitioned the Federal District Court for Wyoming to overturn the Clinton-era rules.
+That court responded February 10, 2004, when Judge Clarence Brimmer issued a temporary restraining order against the Clinton rules and ordered the National Park Service to develop temporary rules for the remainder of the 2004 winter season.
 On February 11, the Park Service issued such rules, allowing 780 snowmobiles to enter Yellowstone Park each day, an increase of 287 machines.
 Grand Teton Park and the Rockefeller Parkway were allowed 140 snowmobiles, an increase of 90.
 An appeal of Judge Brimmer's order was denied by the 10th Circuit Court in Denver on March 10.
-On June 2, the National Park Service began additional studies to establish a Temporary Winter Use Plan for the 2004-2005 season.
-The Park Service anticipates completing an Environmental Assessment and proposed Winter Use Plan for the December 15 opening of the winter season.
-Judge Sullivan subsequently ordered NPS to complete this study by "a minimum of 30 days prior to the commencement of preparations - that is, trail grooming - for the winter use season."
-Further developments in both the Wyoming and D.C. cases are expected.
+(The Wyoming court vacated and remanded the Clinton rules on October 14, 2004.)